Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Proofs

 Then, a word $w = a_1a_2\ldots a_i$ is \emph{Lyndon} if it is smaller than all of its cyclic permutations:

-and we call $a_1\ldots a_{n-1}$ and $a_n \ldots a_i$ as \emph{prefix} and \emph{suffix} of the word, respectively. \end{definition} \begin{proof} Following \cref{app:def_formal_wordproblem}, the Chen-Fox-Lyndon theorem states that any words have a unique \emph{canonical} factorization in Lyndon words \cite{chen1958free,melanccon1989lyndon,avdieiev2024affine}.
+and we call $a_1\ldots a_{n-1}$ and $a_n \ldots a_i$ as \emph{prefix} and \emph{suffix} of the word, respectively. \end{definition} \begin{proof} With the definition of word problems in Def.~\ref{def:wp_main_text}, the Chen-Fox-Lyndon theorem states that any words have a unique \emph{canonical} factorization in Lyndon words \cite{chen1958free,melanccon1989lyndon,avdieiev2024affine}.
 Let us denote a set of Lyndon words on $\mcal{A}$ as $L$, and its subset up to length $T$ as $L_T$.
 For any word $w$,

 Notice that the canonical factorization of a Lyndon word is trivially itself.
 Instead, Lyndon word has a \emph{costandard} factorization.
 For any Lyndon word $l$,

 where $l_2$ is the longest proper Lyndon suffix of $l$.